 Switching items involved twisting your wrist rather than pointing in a certain direction.

 The character designs were also going to be very different.
 Ghirahim, for example (CAREFUL: spoilers), went through a load of them, both humanoid and much more demonic.
 It seems Impa was also at one point imagined as a child◊ instead of a young woman.

 According to a recent interview given by Miyamoto to a French site, the Triforce fragments were originally computer chips and Link was supposed to travel between medieval and futuristic time periods.
-The name "Link" was actually not supposed to symbolize the link betwen the player and the character but the link between the time periods.
+The name "Link" was not originally supposed to symbolize the link betwen the player and the character, but the link between the time periods.

 Some evidence exists that suggests A Link To The Past was supposed to reuse the futuristic idea.
 There's this very early concept art◊ of Zelda in a scifi get up.
 This has led some to speculate the Light World/Dark World mechanic was originally going to be a futuristic/medieval world mechanic, as intended in the original game.
 Why this idea was scrapped twice and never revisited again in Zelda is unknown, though this is probably the inspiration for the time travel mechanic in later entries.